 Customers who do have an account with you want to know that their information is safe -- even if they forget their login information.
 To give them peace of mind, be sure to require several verification layers before you restore their login information.
 For example, if a customer forgets her password, your site could require various security questions before sending an email to a pre-determined email address.

 3. PCI Compliance

 The PCI Security Standards Council (PCI SSC) defines a series of specific Data Security Standards (DSS) that are relevant to all merchants, regardless of revenue and credit card transaction volumes.

-While you can get away with payment processors like PayPal, Stripe, Google Wallet, and Amazon Payments if you have a very small website and a low number of transactions, it's much better to integrate a payment process directly into your website.
+While you can get away with payment processors like PayPal, Stripe, Google Pay, and Amazon Pay if you have a very small website and a low number of transactions, it's much better to integrate a payment process directly into your website.

 With some processors, online shoppers get redirected off your website to a pay site that doesn't look like yours -- which disrupts their experience, visually disconnects them from your brand, and can be confusing or nerve-racking and prompt them to abandon their cart.

 An integrated payment solution that processes your customers' information on your own server allows for more flexibility and customization.
 Plus, it's a much smoother experience for your customers.

 An integrated payment page will require an SSL certificate to ensure a secure connection.
 Which brings me to my next point...

 Every ecommerce website needs an SSL certificate to protect customers' personal and credit card information.
 SSL is the standard security technology that makes sure all data passed between a web server and a browser remain private.

 Without it, hackers can steal your customers' information -- and online shoppers won't feel safe submitting their information on your website.
 Online shoppers will be able to tell your website's secure when they see an "https://" at the beginning of your URL, as opposed to just "http://".